What is Vietnamese Coffee ?

 This type of coffee also known as the Civet coffee, Mink Coffee or Kopi luwak in different part of the world.

-How much is the Weasel coffee in Vietnam?
+How much is the Weasel coffee?

 Although not very common to see a cafe offer the expensive weasel coffee in Vietnam, however, the price of this type of coffee is not very different from any other place.
 A cup of weasel coffee costs from USD30 to USD (700-1200k VND), and to purchase a 100 grams of powdered weasel coffee, it is approximately around USD150-200.